Unknown Pleasures:

 Curators/presenters: Chris Luscri, Bill Mousoulis

-Guest programmers: Dirk de Bruyn, Digby Houghton
+Guest programmers: Dirk de Bruyn, Digby Houghton, Colin Hodson

 Assistant/videographer: Colin Hodson